4 Preparing and Submitting a Trio

 Source:vignettes/v04_uploading_a_Trio.rmd

-Step 1: Create a GitHub Personal Access Token (PAT)
+Step 1: GitHub Personal Access Token (PAT)

 - Log in to your GitHub account.